White Rice (1 Cup, Cooked) and Tandoori Chicken (1 Cup)

 Incorporate Vegetables

 Add non-starchy vegetables like spinach, broccoli, or cauliflower to your meal.
-These can help slow down the absorption of carbohydrates.
+These are low in carbohydrates and can help balance your meal.

-Include healthy fats such as avocado slices, nuts, or seeds in your meal to help moderate blood sugar levels.
+Include healthy fats such as avocado, nuts, or seeds in your meal.
+These can help slow down the digestion of carbohydrates.

 Stay Hydrated